 - assess and manage lapse risk

 2. Leap Forward: More Streamlined, Digital, and Integrated Customer JourneysBanks may still dominate city skylines, but people now conduct less and less business within their walls.
-Faced with declining foot traffic and rising customer expectations, bancassurers are increasingly focusing on online customer experiences to better compete.
+Faced with declining foot traffic and rising customer expectations, bancassurers are increasingly focusing on online journeys to better compete.

 As a result, more seamless and integrated bancassurance customer experiences have emerged, including the ability to purchase and manage insurance policies via the bank’s digital platform, as well as more unified customer engagement, loyalty, and rewards programs.

-In Brazil, a major carrier has partnered with Latin America’s largest financial technology bank to launch a fully digital life insurance offering, accessible via the bank’s mobile app.
+In Brazil, a major carrier has partnered with one of Latin America’s largest neobanks to launch a fully digital life insurance offering, accessible via the bank’s mobile app.
 Similarly, a major French insurer worked with a Swiss bank to integrate various insurance products directly on the bank’s digital platform, including a mortgage protection offering.
 In Asia, one major insurer embedded a stand-alone digital cancer product on the bank’s website and mobile app, offering a seamless purchasing experience by pre-populating relevant information from customer bank accounts and simplifying the application to only one question.

 As a result, more seamless and integrated bancassurance customer experiences have emerged ... as well as more unified customer engagement, loyalty, and rewards programs.